 Also notice that compared to the previous step's image, when

-Proving the point that the set-in-prototype values trump defaults inherited from higher levels in the inheritance chain, if the document default for
+Proving the point that the as-set-in-prototype values override defaults inherited from higher levels in the inheritance chain, if the document default for

 $Color is now set to 'red', notice that only the note not using the prototype takes on the revised document default of red.
 The prototype is green because its